superlinked/VectorHub/docs/use_cases/knowledge_graph_embedding.md

 “… in Freebase, 93.8% of people have no place of birth and [78.5% have no nationality](https://aclanthology.org/P09-1113.pdf), about 68% of people [do not have any profession](https://dl.acm.org/doi/abs/10.1145/2566486.2568032), while in Wikidata, about [50% of artists have no date of birth](https://arxiv.org/abs/2207.00143), and only [0.4% of known buildings have information about height](https://dl.acm.org/doi/abs/10.1145/3485447.3511932).”

 These imperfections, whether minor or major, can pose significant difficulties if we solely rely on the graph for information.
 In such a scenario, KGE algorithms prove to be extremely beneficial.
-They allow us to retrieve the missing data by utilizing the learned semantic meaning of nodes and links.
+Once trained, the model can generalize and predict missing edges by calculating the likelihood between entities for potential connections.

 ### How KGE algorithms work?

-In general, KGE algorithms work by defining a similarity function in the embedding space, and learn the model by minimizing a loss function that penalizes the discrepancy between this similarity function and some notion of similarity in the graph.
+In general, KGE algorithms work by defining a similarity function in the embedding space.
+The model is learned by minimizing a loss function that penalizes the discrepancy between embedding similarity and some notion of similarity in the graph.
 KGE algorithms can differ in the choice of the similarity function and the definition of node similarity in the graph.

 The simplest approach is to consider nodes that are connected by an edge as similar.
 Then, the task of learning node embeddings can be defined as a classification task.
 Given the embeddings of two nodes and a relation, the task is to determine how likely it is that they are similar (connected).